amient/hello-kafka-streams/README.md

 ## Setup local environment

-The master branch of this demo uses 0.10.x features of Apache Kafka so all you need to do is clone and install kafka trunk into your local maven (you'll need to have `gradle` command already installed):
+The master branch of this demo uses 0.10.x features of Apache Kafka so all you need to do is clone and install kafka 0.10.0.0 into your local maven (you'll need to have `gradle` command already installed):

     $ git clone https://github.com/apache/kafka.git $KAFKA_HOME
     $ cd $KAFKA_HOME
+    $ git checkout 0.10.0.0
     $ gradle
     $ ./gradlew -PscalaVersion=2.11 install
     $